 Students may take the HESI A2 exam only twice in any 12 month period.
 The third attempt may be scheduled one year after the second attempt.

 How long is my HESI score valid?

 Scores on any HESI A2 exam are valid for one year.

-Are there any reasosources that will help me prepare for the HESI A2 exam?
+Are there any resources that will help me prepare for the HESI A2 exam?

 Where do I sign up to take the HESI A2 exam?

-Sign up for the exam in the Nursing department.
+For more information, contact the Nursing department or Testing Center.
 Click here to view the exam schedule.